lezojeda/ossu-core-programming/how-to-code-simple-data/README.md

 - stemming from previous chapters, self-reference lets us define a `Natural` data definition for numbers between 0 and n, both inclusive
 ## 5b.
 Helpers
 - when and how should I break functions into smaller ones?
+## 6. Binary Search Trees
+- when should binary search trees be used to represent information?